gagglepod/podwrecked.com/src/content/post/ep003-to-pay-or-not-to-pay-for-podcasts.md

 ## Episode #003

-- What does it mean if podcasts can only be listened to via a paywall subscription?
+- We find out what it means if podcasts can only be listened to via a paywall subscription

 ## What did we learn?